tomerwolgithub/question-decomposition-to-sql/README.md

 Database files are described in the downloads section.
 See the experiments section for the exact train and test files.

 #### 2. Train model
-To train the text-to-SQL model configure the following parameters in `train.py`:
+To train the text-to-SQL model configure its following parameters in `train.py`:
 * `dataset`: either `spider` or `geo`
-* `target_encoding`: `sql` for gold sql, either `qdmr_formula` or `qdmr_sql` for QDMR experiments
+* `target_encoding`: `sql` for gold sql and either `qdmr_formula` or `qdmr_sql` for the QDMR experiments
-* `data_dir`: path to directory containing the experiments data
+* `data_dir`: path to the directory containing the experiments data
-* `output_dir`: directory to store the trained model
+* `output_dir`: the directory to store the trained model
-* `db_dir`: directory to store the trained model
+* `db_dir`: the directory to store the trained model
 * `training_set_file`: training set file in the data directory e.g. `spider/spider_gold_train.json`
 * `dev_set_file`: dev set file in the data directory e.g. `spider/spider_gold_dev.json`
 * `dev_set_sql`: dev set SQL queries in the data directory e.g. `spider/spider_gold_dev.sql`

-Following the configuration, train the model:
+Following configuration, to train the model run:
 ```bash
 CUDA_VISIBLE_DEVICES=0 python train.py
 ```

 #### 3. Test model

-To test the text-to-SQL model configure the relevant parameters and `checkpoint_path` in `test.py`.
+To test the text-to-SQL model first configure the relevant parameters and `checkpoint_path` in `test.py`.
-Following the configuration generate the trained model predictions:
+Following the configuration, generate the trained model predictions using:
 ```bash
 CUDA_VISIBLE_DEVICES=0 python test.py
 ```